Table of Contents

 Time spent climbing seems to cause greater wear on the center of the tire; this is also true for riders with the greater “heaviest” (rider weight) in the seat.
 Descending can be hard on tires too because of increased centrifugal force pulling outward on their edges.

 If you’re regularly hauling around heavyweight in your bike, this can lead to a reduced lifespan of your tire.
-The more weight a bike bears, the more exertion it goes through, and the more wear and tear of the tires.
+The more weight a bike bears, the more exertion it goes through, and the more wear and tear on the tires.

 4- Correct Wheel Size for Rider Weight

-Every wheelset have a maximum rider weight limit of 100kg, but how that wheel performs for somebody who is 60kg will be different compared to somebody who is 85kg. … “So different riders at different weights will notice a difference in the way the same wheel feels to ride.
+Every wheelset has a maximum rider weight limit of 100kg, but how that wheel performs for somebody who is 60kg will be different compared to somebody who is 85kg. … “So different riders at different weights will notice a difference in the way the same wheel feels to ride.
 You might have the right wheel and rim size compared to your weight.

 5- Types of Tread